SwissBIAS/SwissBIAS.github.io/_pages/index.md

 permalink: /
 ---

-The *Swiss BioImage Analysts Society* is a network for and by bioimage analysts working in Switzerland.
-It was Founded in early 2021 during a video-conference, by the initial group of 25 participants.
+The *Swiss BioImage Analysts' Society* is a network for and by bioimage analysts working in Switzerland.
+It was founded in early 2021 during a video-conference, by an initial group of 25 participants.

 This is a community effort driven by all members, with flexible degrees of involvement:
 If there is something you would like to see done, the fastest way may well be to just do it.